usnistgov/REFPROP-docs/index.md

 2. The function RPVersion does not return the correct output.
 3. Valid liquid-phase states below the triple point of water may return a message that the point is out of bounds or in the solid phase given certain inputs such as pressure-enthalpy.
 4. Calling ABFLSH directly with mass inputs for the input/output properties can result in incorrect output values for energy, enthalpy, entropy, Cv, and Cp, however, the density will be returned correctly (in mass units).

+## Purchasing REFPROP

+There are three ways to purchase REFPROP:  For your use only, for company wide use, or for use in distribution in your code.
+These are all explained at https://www.nist.gov/srd/refprop.
+If you purchase the program for your use only, the copy you will receive can be installed on all machines that you use (not including servers where others can also access the program).
+You do not need to purchase a copy for each machine you own.
+There is no protection in the REFPROP installer or program, we trust that you will use the program and license appropriately.

 ## Installation Problems.